NicolasAngleraud/Deep-Learning-for-Supervised-Text-Classification/README.md

    - MLP with one hidden layer as classifier

 2. **Llama3.2-Based Models**
-   - Inference by leveraging the probability distribution of next token to be generated
+   - Few-shot prompting by leveraging the probability distribution of next token to be generated for each class first subword token
    - Replacing the modeling head with a linear classifier and fine-tuning

 ## Getting Started